Wondering about the best kind of cutting board to use to help avoid a food-related illness? Here's all the info you need.

-As for glass cutting boards, they're just awful for your knives and aren't allowed in commercial kitchens, either.
-Why?
-Because things get dropped in kitchens, and broken glass in the soup is a real no-no.
+As for glass cutting boards, they're just awful for your knives and aren't allowed in commercial kitchens either because things get dropped and broken glass in the soup is a real no-no.

 Bottom line: Use plastic or acrylic cutting boards, not wood or glass.

 Consider using separate cutting boards for fresh produce and bread, raw meats, poultry, and seafood, dairy products, and cooked foods.
 This will prevent bacteria on a cutting board that is used for raw meat from contaminating a food that requires no further cooking.
 You can even purchase color-coded cutting boards to help you keep them separate.

 Cutting boards should be washed with hot, soapy water after each use, rinsed with clear water and air-dried.
 You can also pat them dry with clean paper towels — but don't dry with a dishtowel.
 Why?
 Dishtowels hang around the kitchen and get wiped on everything, making them the ideal vehicle for spreading bacteria from one kitchen tool or surface (or even your hands) to another.

 Acrylic or plastic boards can be run through a dishwasher, which is a great way to clean and sanitize them.
 It's another reason they're superior to wooden boards, because wooden boards may warp, crack or split if washed in the dishwasher.

 Sanitizing Cutting Boards